garfix/nli-go/doc/remarks.md

+## 2022-05-14

+All discourse entities must have a sort.
+Even if it is only `entity`.

+Discourse entities are created when a user sentence is read, or when an answer is created by the system.
+In both cases the entities and their sorts are added.

+## 2022-05-13

+I'm now storing discourse entity sorts in a separate store.

+Problem is, entities from responses are stored as well.
+And these may be an array of entities.
+Therefore the sorts may be arrays as well.

+## 2022-05-09

+About sorts: I dont want a double declaration of sort relation `dom:person(E1)` and tag `go:agree(E1, sort, person)`.
+In stead, I just want the relation.
+And when the relation is a sort, this can be specified in `predicates.sort`.
+The sort and the relation are equal.
+No need to separate them.

+## 2022-05-09

+"the green one" is both a reference and one-anaphora.
+The one-anaphora should be resolved first.

+It also means that the resolvings should be processed immediately, because they are used right after.
+And not collected to be processed later.

+"Had you touched any pyramid before you put the green one on the little cube?"

+"one" does not refer to "any pyramid" because the system does not know it's a pyramid (sort pyramid).
+It can only deduce that from the id at the moment.

+Time to introduce sort tags.

 ## 2022-05-08

 Since A is the simplest solution, I only need to specify which part of the sentence is the subject.